 1. Download and install Driver Easy.

 3. Click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.
-(This requires the Pro version – you’ll be prompted to upgrade when you click Update All.
-If you don’t want to pay for the Pro version, you can still download and install all the drivers you need with the free version; you just have to download them one at a time, and manually install them, the normal Windows way.)
+(This requires the Pro version which comes with full support and a 30-day money-back guarantee.
+You’ll be prompted to upgrade when you click Update All.
+If you’re not ready to buy the Pro version, Driver Easy offers a 7-day free trial which includes access to all the Pro features such as high-speed download and one-click install.
+You won’t be charged anything until your 7-day trial has ended.)

 The Pro version of Driver Easy comes with full technical support.
 If you need assistance, please contact Driver Easy’s support team at support@drivereasy.com.